SakshatGoyal/chatgpt-fingerprints-20251213/output/2025-04-09T04-49-20Z__001151__Categorical_Module_Evaluation.md

 In the current environment, executives must apply rigorous due diligence and focus on cultural integration when considering acquisitions.
 Balancing the desire for rapid strategic realignment with the need to preserve organizational integrity is a critical dilemma.
 [Inferred]

 Supporting Context:
 The report notes that while M&A activity can enhance strategic agility during downturns—with historical data showing higher two-year total shareholder returns in active deal environments—many deals falter due to mismatched values and unrealistic revenue forecasts.
 The example of Block’s acquisition of Afterpay illustrates both the potential and the caution required in such transactions.
-[Empirical] ​fintechs-a-new-paradigm…
+[Empirical] fintechs-a-new-paradigm…

 McKinsey & Company.
 (2023).
 Fintechs: A new paradigm of growth. https://www.mckinsey.com/fintechs-new-paradigm-of-growth

 END OF CATEGORICAL MODULE.

 ### CATEGORICAL MODULE 18 - C1-I6